 6.2 The Council shall appoint the Honorary Editor of the Journal and the Honorary Communications Editor.
 Other Honorary Editors may be appointed by Council but such Editors will not have voting rights on Council.

 6.3.
-For these rules, a vacancy in the office of a member of the committee happens if the member—
+For these rules, a vacancy in the office of a member of the Council happens if the member—

 (a) dies; or